One Community is an all-volunteer nonprofit open sourcing and free-sharing the complete process of building sustainable villages.

 One Community is building sustainable villages through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:

-This week the core team continued working on the Duplicable City Center 3D renders.
+As part of building sustainable villages this week the core team continued working on the Duplicable City Center 3D renders.
 What you see here are the updates to the Dining Dome, where we placed the basement retaining wall and structural columns, and created detailed measurement images for the basement staircase updates we’ll be doing in AutoCAD.

 We also updated the Transition K itchen designs in Sketchup, replacing a double-compartment sink with a 3-compartment sink and adding a dish-drying shelving unit and a sink for pots and pans.